What Are the Different MFT Programs Available?

 Exploring Marital and Family Therapy at Alliant

 After exploring the two avenues of marital and family therapy, you may be eager to do your own research and spend some time determining which is the best fit for you.
-A MFT program is a great option if family counseling interests you or if you're interested in marriage counseling, you can explore a program in that sector.
-Nonetheless, whichever your interest - marriage therapy, mental health counseling, family counseling, etc. - explore our MFT degree programs and to find the right one for you.
+A MFT program is a great option if family therapy interests you or if you’re interested in marriage therapy, you can explore a program in that sector.
+Nonetheless, whichever your interest – marriage therapy, mental health therapy, family therapy, etc. – explore our MFT degree programs and to find the right one for you.

 In the meantime, why not spend some time looking over the materials at Alliant?
 With COAMFTE certification, online course flexibility, and exciting opportunities beyond coursework, there’s no reason not to start accomplishing your educational goals.